-- Target Red and gold circles - 2.1 Social and community groups are relied on or formed, if there is no active community group in an informal settlement that could be mobilized to respond to pandemic-related threats, and to engage residents and address the specific needs of the community. - Target Gold and green circles - 2.2 Local charities, international non-governmental organizations (NGOs), faithbased organizations and donors coordinate where possible to respond to pandemic threats and assist in solving community specific challenges. - Target Red circle - 2.3 Community-based information campaigns provide accurate data to informal settlements residents, and information is disseminated through the most efficient channels, in a timely manner and in detail appropriate to the specific local challenges brought on by the pandemic threat.
+2.1 Social and community groups are relied on or formed, if there is no active community group in an informal settlement that could be mobilized to respond to pandemic-related threats, and to engage residents and address the specific needs of the community.

+2.2 Local charities, international non-governmental organizations (NGOs), faith-based organizations and donors coordinate where possible to respond to pandemic threats and assist in solving community specific challenges.

+Target Red circle

+2.3 Community-based information campaigns provide accurate data to informal settlements residents, and information is disseminated through the most efficient channels, in a timely manner and in detail appropriate to the specific local challenges brought on by the pandemic threat.